I received an email where someone asked me to respond to an atheist's comments. Here it is.

 Since the objection is not arranged logically, I will try to extract the essential elements, so I can analyze it.
 To preclude means to make unnecessary.
 To propitiate means to satisfy wrath with a sacrifice.
 To be petulant means to show easy impatience and irritation, to be petty, irritable.

 It seems the atheist is stating that being religious logically excludes being ethical.
 Of course, it is not stated which religion.
 Instead, a broad over-arching and undefined term is offered.
-Therefore, he's saying every single religion makes ethics unnecessary.
+Therefore, he's saying that every single religion makes ethics unnecessary.
 He bases his premise on propitiation.
-Since propitiation is a Biblical concept, for the sake of this article I will assume he is attacking the Christian God who sacrificed His own Son, Jesus.
+Since propitiation is a Biblical concept and for the sake of this article, I will assume he is attacking the Christian God who sacrificed His own Son, Jesus.

 He then attempts to draw a conclusion that is completely unsubstantiated by the previous statements.
 This atheist has made no logical case whatsoever.
 He has made the logical fallacy of begging the question on what is and is not the right thing.
 He has also offered an opinion as part of his evidence.
 Finally, he erroneously concludes that only non-religious people can be ethical.
 Of course, this is a completely illogical statement since ethics deal with what is right and wrong, and both theists and non-theists claim to behave ethically . . . and do . . . though the basis of the ethics may not always be consistent or logically supported.

 In conclusion, the objection has no merit, is not logically necessary, is filled with errors, and demonstrates an unsound conclusion.